mitkumarrajeshbhaipatel/Photoaid/README.md

 Open http://127.0.0.1:8000/redoc to access the ReDoc API documentation.

+### For Testing the APIs ###############################################
+Follow these simple steps to test and run the project automatically:

+1. Clean the database if needed.

+    Photoaid % rm test.db
+    python3.11 createTables.py

+2. Set up a Virtual Environment:

+    python3.11 -m venv myenv
+    This command will create a virtual environment named myenv.

+3. Activate the Virtual Environment:

+    source myenv/bin/activate
+    After activation, your terminal prompt will show (myenv) at the start.

+4. Install project dependencies:

+    pip install -r requirements.txt

+5. Run the FastAPI Server:

+    uvicorn app.main:app --reload
+    The server will start at http://127.0.0.1:8000

+6. Run All Tests:

+    pytest
+    This command will automatically discover and run all test cases under app/tests/ and show the results.

+Summary of Commands:

+python3.11 -m venv myenv

+source myenv/bin/activate

+pip install -r requirements.txt

+uvicorn app.main:app --reload

+pytest

 ### Database Management (SQLite) ##################################
 If you want to view or interact with the SQLite database (test.db):